THIS WEBPAGE IS AVAIABLE

 It’s not “Merry Present Day” or (heaven forbid!)
 “Merry Black Friday” where people await not the coming of the Baby Jesus but rather some store’s opening so they can get that $100 Flatscreen TV.
 It’s not even “Merry Party Day” or “Merry Gratuity Day”.

-Sometimes looking at all the wreckage and havoc all around us our sins have caused us, I find myself wondering: why on earth (literally!) would you want to become one of us, Dear Lord?
+Sometimes looking at all the wreckage and havoc all around us that our sins have caused, I find myself wondering: why on earth (literally!) would you want to become one of us, Dear Lord?
 What is there about us that you found so special?

 The celebrated Jesuit priest, exorcist and author Malachi Martin, once speculated that Satan’s rebellion might have been triggered by the thought that he, the most beautiful angel, would have to serve God as a human being, our Lord Jesus Christ, and no way was he, burning with pride, ever going to do that!